cjwit/banjo_build/banjo_build.md

 There is a lot of discussion online about banjo neck angles.
 If you look at old minstrel banjos, there are examples where the neck angle is 0°.
 Other boards talk about angles that are steeper, around 3°.

 These are describing the angle of the neck in reference to the rim.
-If you lay a bajno (that has no strings or bridge) face down on a table, the neck will usually be tilted back a tiny bit.
+If you lay a banjo (that has no strings or bridge) face down on a table, the neck will usually be tilted back a tiny bit.
 This adds some downward pressure on the bridge: the neck "pulls" the string backward and into the banjo head.

 I have had luck splitting the difference, which accounts for the idea that the angle can help, but you don't need much since we have nylon strings.
 I aim for 1 to 2° and allow for some wiggle room.
 You can use the same process, but decide on a different angle if you so desire.